 Reviews of Low Producing Programs: When an academic program produces relatively few graduates over an extended period of time, it is often a signal that the program is not performing well and that university resources are not being effectively deployed.
-In general, low-producing programs are defined as those that average fewer than 5 graduates per year for undergraduate programs and 3 graduates per year for masters programs, over a 5 year period.
+In general, low-producing degrees are defined as those that average fewer than five graduates per year for undergraduate degrees, three graduates per year for masters degrees, and one graduate per year for doctoral over a five year period.
 On an annual basis, the Office of the Provost will review degree production for all academic programs.
 Those that are low-producing, will be required to conduct an immediate review with a report on the status of the program due back to the Office of the Provost within six months.
 If in the judgement of the Office of the Provost, a compelling case has not been made for continuation, the program will be recommended for reorganization, consolidation, reduction or discontinuance pursuant to UW Regulation 2-13.
+New degree programs are exempt from the minimum degree production thresholds for the first ten years, with the last five years of this period being used to calculate average annual degree production in year ten.